jonmcdonald/VistaModels/SimpleExamples/uvmc/README.txt

 The Makefile is configured to build and run using pure Questa compiler and simulator, you will need to alter the paths to the tools and compiled UVMC library.

+You will need to open vista and generate the code for the three models before running make.

 The design contains a driver, bus, & ip block, you can look at the top schematic and model code within Vista.